 The Town Council has 18 councillors who are elected every 4 years.
 The current Members will serve until May 2028 and are elected across 5 wards.

 The Council year runs from May to April and it is at the Annual Meeting of the Town Council in May that the Town Mayor is elected for the year.
 The Mayor is the chairman of the Council.

 The Annual Meeting also elects Members to its committees and carries out administrative ‘housekeeping’.

-The Town Council works closely with the principal authorities of Sedgemoor District Council and Somerset County Council to improve and maintain streets, footpaths, recreation areas, open spaces and the beach.
+The Town Council works closely with the principal authority of Somerset Council to improve and maintain streets, footpaths, recreation areas, open spaces and the beach.